vanshikagupta1919/Osfin_Assignment/README.md

 # Scope

--Classify each dispute into one of: DUPLICATE_CHARGE, FAILED_TRANSACTION, FRAUD, REFUND_PENDING, OTHERS -Suggest a next action: Auto-refund, Manual review, Escalate to bank, Mark as potential fraud, Ask for more info -Provide a prompt interface that agents can use to query the latest disputes
+- Classify each dispute into one of: DUPLICATE_CHARGE, FAILED_TRANSACTION, FRAUD, REFUND_PENDING, OTHERS
+- Suggest a next action: Auto-refund, Manual review, Escalate to bank, Mark as potential fraud, Ask for more info
+- Provide a prompt interface that agents can use to query the latest disputes

 # What you need before running